Syllabus

 Portfolio

-resume, 1 page cover letter, 2 page reflection, 3-6 internship artifacts such as memos, reports, articles, and so forth
+You will create a portfolio comprised of resume, a 1 page cover letter, a 2 page reflection on your internship experience, and 3-6 internship artifacts such as memos, reports, articles, and so forth.

 4970 Thesis